IvyKibe/The-Alibi/README.md

 * Homepage with welcoming information and featured dishes.
 * Interactive menu display.
-* Reservation form (if implemented).
+* Reservation form
 * Contact information page.
-* Responsive design (if applicable).
+* Responsive design

 ## Technologies Used

 * HTML
 * CSS
-* JavaScript (if any interactive elements are used)
+* JavaScript
 ## How to Use

 Simply open the `index.html` file in your web browser to view the website.

 ## Future Improvements

-(Optional: List any planned future enhancements)
+To add a backend and interactive UI DESIGN using Tailwind

 ## License

-(Optional: Include a license if you want to specify how others can use your code)
+(MIT License